els0r/goProbe/README.md

 }
 ```

+Changes to the interface configuration can be _live reloaded_.

 #### Logging

 goProbe has flexible logging capabilities.
 It uses the `Logger` interface from third-party package [log](https://github.com/els0r/log), which is compatible with most third-party logging frameworks.
 Hence, other loggers can be injected into goProbe.